penumbra-zone/guide/pages/dev/ibc.md

 Transferring from Osmosis to Penumbra requires making an Osmosis transaction.
 The `osmosisd` CLI tooling unfortunately does not work for IBC transfers.
-To move funds from a Penumbra chain to an Osmosis testnet, use the `hermes` binary from the [Penumbra fork](https://github.com/penumbra-zone/hermes).
-What you'll need:
+To move funds from a Penumbra chain to an Osmosis testnet, use the [hermes] binary.

 * a local checkout of Hermes
 * your own osmosis wallet, with funds from the testnet faucet